catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```
     startxfce4
     ```
-    The xfce4 window manager will start and can be configured to suit. xfce4 permits some provisioning of mouse actions.
-Consider using _moused_ in /etc/rc.conf for the mousepad.
+    The xfce4 window manager will start and can be configured to suit. xfce4 permits some provisioning of mouse actions, adequate for USB mice.
+Consider using
+    _moused_ in /etc/rc.conf for the mousepad.
+Add to /etc/rc.conf:
+    ```
+    	moused_enable="YES"
+	moused_type="auto"
+	moused_port="/dev/psm0"
+	moused_flags="-V"

+    ```
+    Use the _apm_ command to check the battery life.

     ![Screenshot_elephant](https://github.com/catfacedck/Dragonflybsd-on-Acer-Nitro-Laptop-AN515-51-XXX/assets/42676711/e7455ab5-352c-427b-8193-e0bb13a16dfc)

-15) Provision _polkit_ so the *Shutdown* and *Log Out* menus may be used from xfce4.
+16) Provision _polkit_ so the *Shutdown* and *Log Out* menus may be used from xfce4.
 Add the following file to /usr/local/etc/polkit-1/rules directory.
 ```
 polkit.addRule(function (action, subject) {
   if ((action.id == "org.freedesktop.consolekit.system.restart" ||